-- The Department of Veterans Affairs (VA) does not recognize service at K2 as exposure to any of the listed exposures; thus, there are no presumptives or a concession of exposure for these veterans.
-However, in April 2020, VA confirmed it will study health trends among the thousands exposed. - In July 2020, DOD shared documents with Congress that revealed the Pentagon knew troops were exposed to hazards at K2, yet VA does not recognize exposures at K2.
-Subsequently, thousands of veterans do not qualify for VA health care and experience significant difficulties in establishing service connection for diseases potentially related to the exposures.
+- The Department of Veterans Affairs (VA) does not recognize service at K2 as exposure to any of the listed toxins; thus, there are no presumptive conditions or a concession of exposure for these veterans.
+However, in April 2020, the VA confirmed it will study health trends among the thousands exposed. - In July 2020, DOD shared documents with Congress that revealed the Pentagon knew troops were exposed to toxic hazards at K2, yet the VA does not recognize exposures at K2.
+Subsequently, thousands of veterans do not qualify for VA health care and experience significant difficulties in establishing service connection for diseases potentially related to the exposures. - In the PACT Act, enacted into law in August 2022, veterans who served at K2 are now considered to be exposed to burn pits/particulate matter.
+This includes health care and presumptive benefits.
+However, all of the toxic exposures specific to K2 are still not recognized by the VA or part of the PACT Act.